Find Affordable College Courses

 Of the 9 students majoring in botany at Miami University - Oxford, 56% are male and 44% are female.

-Read full report on Botany/Plant Biology at Miami University - Oxford
+Full Botany/Plant Biology at Miami University - Oxford Report

-Southern Illinois University Carbondale ranked #6 on this year’s Most Popular Botany/Plant Biology Bachelor’s Degree Schools in the Great Lakes Region list.
-SIUC is a large public school located in the small city of Carbondale.
+Southern Illinois University Carbondale came in at #6 in this year’s edition of the Most Popular Botany/Plant Biology Bachelor’s Degree Schools in the Great Lakes Region ranking.
+SIUC is a large public school located in the city of Carbondale.

 Of the 6 students majoring in botany at SIUC, 50% are male and 50% are female.